-Ringing the Bull is a game played in sports bars, ski lodges and quaint watering holes all over the world.
+Ring the Bull is a traditional hook and ring game played in sports bars, ski lodges and quaint watering holes all over the world.

 And it has a very long history in British pub culture.

 In fact, legend has it that English Crusaders brought the game back from Jerusalem in the 12th century.

 If you happen to play Ring the Bull at Ye Olde Trip to Jerusalem, the oldest inn in England (1189 AD), you just might be experiencing the true origins of this game.

 How to Play Ring the Bull: Hook and Ring Variations

 Ringing the Bull (also known as Ring Toss or Hook and Ring) is a simple game in concept, but it definitely takes some skill and requires careful concentration.
 The hallmark of any great bar game.